 - Six Photocopies of CNIC or B-Form.

 - Ten latest passport size photographs (sky blue background) duly attested by Govt.
-Officer Grade-17 or above (one on front and rest on back).
+Officer Grade-17 or above (one on front and rest on the back).

 - Six latest photos size (1×1), sky blue background.

 - Original Board Migration Certificate / NOC in case of F.Sc. from Federal Board.

 - Result Card of Entry Test (UHS).

 - Surety Bond (specimen enclosed) on a stamp paper of worth Rs.
 100/- duly attested by Notary Public and the 1st Class Magistrate.